sanjai-nag/Ecom-Backend/README.md

        docker run -p 8000:8000 django-ecom:v1

-3. Check the API access using the below URL and creds mentioned below.
+3. Check the API access using the below URL and creds mentioned.

        http://localhost:8000/admin/